 Student Visa Spain (2026)

-The Student Visa Spain (Visado de Estudios) is the official long-stay residence permit that allows non-EU citizens to live in Spain for more than 90 days while studying at accredited institutions.
+The Student Visa Spain (Visado de Estudios) allows non-EU citizens to live in Spain for more than 90 days while studying at accredited institutions such as universities, language schools or research programs.

 This includes university degrees, language schools, research programs, internships and professional training.